Scottish National Blood Transfusion Service

 The Scottish National Blood Transfusion Service (SNBTS) is the national blood, blood product and tissue provider.
 It makes up a Strategic Business Unit of NHS National Services Scotland (NSS).

 History

 The first dedicated transfusion service in Scotland was formed at the Royal Infirmary of Edinburgh in the 1930s.
 The Edinburgh Blood Transfusion Service (EBTS) was established in 1936 with Jack Copland as Organiser and Helen White as Secretary.
 Helen White took over as Organiser in 1940 when Copland moved into a national role.
-The first meeting of the Scottish National Blood Transfusion Associsation (SNBTA) took place in Edinburgh in February 1940.
+The first meeting of the Scottish National Blood Transfusion Association (SNBTA) took place in Edinburgh in February 1940.

 Key personnel

 In the 1940s Helen White played a key role in the development of the blood donor service in Edinburgh and throughout Scotland, on her initiative a network of voluntary organisers was established.
 The network was characterised by its friendliness and the care she took in making voluntary donation an enjoyable activity.